 During your free consultation, we will review the details of your accident and injuries.
 We’ll explain your legal rights and options under Florida law.
 We’ll answer your questions and provide honest guidance about the strength of your case and potential compensation.

-Contact us today at (813) 605-1100 for your free consultation.
+Contact us today at (813) 605-1100 for your free consultation with our firm.
 You can also fill out our online contact form or email us with details about your accident.
 We’re available 24/7 for emergency consultations.

 Remember, Florida’s two-year statute of limitations creates an urgent deadline for filing your claim.
 Evidence can be lost, and witnesses’ memories fade over time.
 The sooner you contact Jurewitz Law Group Injury & Accident Lawyers, the stronger your case becomes.
 Don’t let insurance companies take advantage of you during this difficult time.
 Let our experienced Tampa car accident lawyers handle the legal aspects of your case while you focus on healing and recovery.